Vegan Mulligatawny Soup Recipe

 - Let cool for 30-60 minutes before covering and storing.

-- Store in a freezer-safe container in the freezer for up to 3 months.
+- Store in a freezer-safe containers in the freezer for up to 3 months.

 - If frozen, thaw overnight in the fridge.